Raising Children Who Will Be in Demand Later

 — Aristotle

-In addition to no screen time, other than the odd well-selected film now and then and only after they have developed a reading habit, you can delay school, or even homeschool, until your child is about seven, and you are well on the way to raising a creative child.
+In addition to no screen time, other than the odd well-selected film now and then—and only after they have developed a reading habit—if you can delay school, or even homeschool until your child is about seven, then you will be well on your way to raising a creative child.

-Children who are creative and can think independently will be the adults who are in demand tomorrow because, until we can creative significant change in how we are raising our children, there will continue to be a dearth of creative, independent-thinking innovators.
+And children who are creative and can think independently will be the adults who are in demand tomorrow.
+Because until we bring about a significant change in how we raise children, there will continue to be a dearth of creative, independent-thinking innovators.

 And, as long as the world keeps turning, we will always need creative, independent-thinking innovators.